The Importance of Virtues

 The guiding hypothesis (the ‘Big Thesis’) that this project sets out to corroborate is:

 societies with free market economies flourish because and in so far as the key market actors (states, businesses and individuals) respect morality, and act virtuously

-The project aiming to test this hypothesis is an interdisciplinary project, drawing from various disciplines as (various branches of) economics, theology, philosophy, and social psychology.
+To test this hypothesis our project is interdisciplinary, drawing from various disciplines as (various branches of) economics, theology, philosophy, and social psychology.
 Consequently, many different methodologies are used, ranging from text-interpretation to statistical data analysis.

 In recent years new insights have emerged regarding the inherent morality, both as a condition and as a consequence, of the free market and of market behavior.
 The general point that is made in this new literature is twofold:

 These new insights challenge one of the most influential assumptions in modern economic theory and education: the idea that markets are at odds with morality and virtues.
-This can be called the Mandeville-thesis, after the 18th-century author who stated that the ‘public benefits’ of markets are based on ‘private vices’.
-This thesis lies at the heart of the homo economicus- paradigm, which assumes that human beings are solely motivated by rationally calculated self-interest, excluding pro-social and moral considerations, which has become part and parcel of economics- and business-curricula.
+This can be called the Mandeville thesis, after the 18th-century author who stated that the ‘public benefits’ of markets are based on ‘private vices’.
+This thesis lies at the heart of the homo economicus paradigm, which assumes that human beings are solely motivated by rationally calculated self-interest, excluding pro-social and moral considerations.
+This view has become part and parcel of economics- and business-curricula.

 All Sub-Projects in the Good Markets Research Project

 The project consists of five sub-projects and an integration project.
 The video’s + blog posts below were not made by the project, but nevertheless give a quick introduction to the issues they will address.
 Each corresponds to one of our sub-projects.